 Range vector literals work like instant vector literals, except that they

 select a range of samples back from the current instant.
-Syntactically, a time
+Syntactically, a

-duration is appended in square brackets ([]
+float literal is appended in square

-) at the end of
+) at the end of a vector selector to specify for how many seconds

-a vector selector to specify how far back in time values should be fetched for
+back in time values should be fetched for each resulting range vector element.

-still included in the selection.
+included in the selection.

-minutes for all time series that have the metric name http_requests_total
+time series that have the metric name http_requests_total

-a job
+and a job

 :